Shopify/polaris/documentation/guides/migrating-from-v8-to-v9.md

 ### Replacing function and mixin instances with values or tokens

-To help you replace function and mixin instances in your repo, we've provided the following list of functions/mixins and their value equivalents or new token values.
+A list of functions/mixins and their value equivalents or new token values.

 #### `easing()`